 The fight against illicit trafficking is one of the main priorities of the Government.
 It considers it as the main support in combating terrorism.
 The Government is exercising control against the human trafficking.
-Last year Albanian Parliament ratified the "Council of Europe Convention on Action Against Trafficking in Human Beings (Law No 9642, 20.11/2006).

 The Air and Naval Observation Systems will be adopted in the way of meeting the needs to prevent and fight terrorism.
 The Naval Forces are being designed as a coastal guard service as a part of Joint Force Command.